jbruzek/FYNBF-Android-Dev-Challenge-Compose-Week-1/README.md

 ## :bulb: Motivation and Context
 I tried to layer non-traditional shapes in my design.
-Using curves and stacking elements creates an experience that is non-traditional in the modile space.
+Using curves and stacking elements creates an experience that is relatively unique in the modile space.

 ## :camera_flash: Screenshots